Ah, Wilderness!

-Ah, Wilderness! is a comedy by American playwright Eugene O'Neill that premiered on Broadway at the Guild Theatre on October 2, 1933.
-It differs from a typical O'Neill play in its happy ending for the central character, and depiction of a happy family in turn of the century America.
+Ah, Wilderness! is a comedy play by American playwright Eugene O'Neill that premiered on Broadway at the Guild Theatre on October 2, 1933.
+It differs from a typical O'Neill play in its happy ending for the central character, and depiction of a happy family in turn-of-the-century America.
 It is O'Neill's only well-known comedy.

 The play was successful in its first Broadway production and the touring production that followed.
 It has since become a staple of community repertory.

 Theme

 The play takes place on the Fourth of July 1906 and focuses on the Miller family, presumably of New London, Connecticut.
-The main plot deals with the middle son, 16-year-old Richard, and his coming of age in turn-of-the-century America.
+The main plot deals with the middle son of a local newspaper publisher, 16-year-old Richard, and his coming of age in turn-of-the-century America.
 "Perhaps the most atypical of the author's works, the play presents a sentimental tale of youthful indiscretion in a turn-of-the-century New England town."